Grahack/profgra.org/content/sng/Kool and the Gang - Celebration.md

 ---
-title: Kool and the Gang - Celebration
+title: "Kool and the Gang - Celebration"
 tags:
     - -draft
     - musique/chanson